As students of Western Québec schools, you are our top priority. Everything we do revolves around your education and wellbeing.

 Believe it or not, you might find a lot more than you think onto your school’s website.
 From school policies to schedules or even homework information.
 Have a look for yourself!

-Here are two great resources for you.
+Here are three great resources for you.

 LEARN Online Tutoring – Experienced teachers are available online Monday through Thursday evenings to help students of Québec English Schools – just like you – with studying and homework.
 With an Internet access, you can benefit from this free service.
 You will need a password that is usually provided by your teacher.
 Check out LEARN Québec.